versioneye/versioneye_maven_plugin/README.md

 parentArtifactId | If the plugin is executed on a multi module project, the plugin will merge all submodules into the parent project on the server. the parent project is determined from the pom.xml.
 However it is possible to set the artifact_id of the parent project exeplicitly!
 That way the submodules can be merged into any other Java project at VersionEye. nameStrategy  | If a new project is created the plugin will take the `name` attribute from the pom.xml as the name of the project at VersionEye.
 Other naming strategies are possible <ul><li><b>GA</b>: Takes "GroupID / ArtifactID" as name</li><li><b>artifact_id</b>: Takes the "ArtifactID" as name</li></ul> The project name can be changed on the server afterwards and is not needed to identify a project! trackPlugins  | By default the plugins who are defined in the pom.xml file are handled like regular dependencies with the "plugin" scope.
-Plugins can be ignored by setting this property to "false".
+Plugins can be ignored by setting this property to "false". licenseCheckBreakByUnknown | If this is true then the goal "versioneye:licenseCheck" will break the build if there is a component without any license.

 ## Feedback